H4tch/MonsterBS/README.md

 # MonsterBS
 --------------------

-The Monster Build System collection of scripts that make it painless to create, customize, and manage a C++ project from a single control file.
+The Monster Build System is a collection of scripts that make it painless to create, customize, and manage a C++ project from a single control file.
 It is built on top of Make and Shell scripts.

 ### Features